cfzd/UniFusion/README.md

-# UniFormer: Unified Multi-view Fusion Transformer for Spatial-Temporal Representation in Bird’s-Eye-View
+# UniFusion: Unified Multi-view Fusion Transformer for Spatial-Temporal Representation in Bird’s-Eye-View

 ## City-based split
 This repo contains the "city-based" split proposed in the [paper](https://arxiv.org/abs/2207.08536).